Raiondesu/eventhoven/README.md

 It provides a powerful set of tools for creating and composing event managers.\
 In other words, it manages event managers!

-A main list of features includes (but not limited to):
+Main list of features includes (but is not limited to):
 - Full tree-shaking
 - Functional-style API
 - Multiple event arguments